Magunatip

-Magunatip dance is a traditional dance of Murut ethnic groups living in the inlands of Sabah such as Tenom, Keningau, Pensiangan and several other districts.
+The Magunatip, Magunatib or Lalatip dance is a traditional energetic dance of Murut ethnic groups living in the inlands of Tenom, Keningau, Nabawan (formerly Pensiangan), several other districts within the interior division of Sabah, Malaysia, as well as North Kalimantan, Indonesia.
 The word "magunatip" comes from the word "atip" which means to press between two surfaces.
 Specifically, it refers to the act of pinching the two surfaces of the bamboo stick, which is used as the main instrument in this dance.
-Magunatip dancers require high skill and agility to dance across the bamboo sticks ('atipan') struck together simultaneously to produce the sound and rhythm of the dance.
+Magunatip dancers require high skill and agility to dance across the bamboo sticks ("atipan") struck together simultaneously to produce the sound and rhythm of the dance.

 Typically, the magunatip dance does not require any musical accompaniment since the sound of the bamboo being played already creates a rhythm and beat.
-This dance is performed during certain ceremonies to honour guests.
+In the past, the dance was performed to welcome the returning of Murut warriors after their successful ngayau (headhunting) traditions.
+Since the abolishment of headhunting throughout the British and Dutch periods, the dance is performed to welcome guests as part of the ethnic cultural ceremonies.